 Housing: As with any large city, housing in New York can be expensive and difficult to find.
 However, with patience and perseverance, most of our students find reasonably priced housing in nice, safe neighborhoods such as Brooklyn and Queens, where rents are significantly lower than on Manhattan.
 Such neighborhoods offer a comfortable environment and easy access to the excitement of Manhattan via bus and subway.

-For a list of insurance resources, click here.
+For a list of our recommended insurance providers, please click here.

 Choosing a Language Course